Women not to be jailed for any crimes they commit.

 - That was the sex ratio of prisoners in the Canadian federal prison system about 12 years ago.
-The total capacity of all six Canadian women’s prisons then was 258 inmates, while the women’s prisons housed only 150 women criminals, men’s prisons held 13,500 prisoners who were double-bunked.
+The total capacity of all six Canadian women’s prisons then was 258 inmates, while the women’s prisons housed only 150 women criminals, while corrections Canada had custody of 13,500 men, of whom many were double-bunked.

 Those ratios take into account only convicted and incarcerated criminals.
 The disparity of the ratios exists because, compared to men, women are,